Application & Admission

 Step 3: Fill in the online application and upload the documents

-The application to SSE is only submitted via our website and is free of charge.
+The application to SSE is only submitted via our own online application platform and is free of charge.
 If you want to apply for more than one program, you must submit an application for each of them.
 Make sure the list of your preferred programs is consequent in each application - we need to know which program you prefer if you apply for several of them.
 You can save your application anytime and come back to it when you have the required information.
 Submit your application only when you feel that you have provided all the required information (including the documents that must be uploaded), no changes can be made after you submitted your application.
 Make sure to make it before the deadline, late applications are not accepted.

 Step 4: Possible interview